taneliang/concurrent-demo/README.md

 <https://concurrent-demo.elg.now.sh/>

-A simple app demoing React Suspense in Concurrent Mode with a custom build of React.
+A simple app demoing React Suspense in Concurrent Mode with a custom build of React with SchedulingProfiling and DebugTracing enabled.
 Supporting work on React as part of the MLH Fellowship.

 ![app screenshot](resources/screenshot.png)